NeoPhi/amazing/README.md

 ## Register a solver

 Once a solver is complete you can register it with the central server for all to play with.
-NOTE: localhost is used as an example, the IP may vary.
+NOTE: localhost is used as an example, the projected central server shows the IP to connect to.

 ### Node.js